top of page

 Her community initiatives began with founding School of Chinese Music & Arts in 2005, which is one of the first of its kind Australia-wide.
 It is also one of the pioneers in partnering with local councils to design programs for the ever-growing diverse demographics.
 Since 2015, her initiatives have been supported by Multicultural SA and various council on many occasions.
 With an understanding of the local community, her programs and works speak to families of all ages.

 Artistically, Zhao has sought to experiment in different works each time.
-She has been commissioned by Adelaide Symphony Orchestra, Nexus Arts, Art Gallery SA on various occasions, and her compositions have stretched from ensembles to orchestras, with a touch of classical, folk, jazz and improvisations.
-Fond of storytelling through music and art music, her music often tells of her beliefs and values in the power of introspection.
-Her works are mostly presented with ensembles - San Ureshi and Radial Quartet (and friends!).
-In recent years, as she also evolves into being a producer, her shows mainly speak of unison, harmony and cultural appreciation – supporting the well-being of our younger Asian-Australians as a focus.
+She has been commissioned by Adelaide Symphony Orchestra, Nexus Arts, Art Gallery SA, City of Adelaide on various occasions, and her compositions have stretched from ensembles to orchestras, art music with a touch of classical, folk, jazz and improvisations.
+Fond of storytelling through music , her works often tell of her beliefs and values in the power of introspection.
+Her works are mostly presented with ensembles - San Ureshi, Radial Quartet and Moonta Street.
+In recent years, as she also evolves into being a producer of cross artforms, her shows mainly speak of unison, harmony and empathy – supporting the well-being of our younger Asian-Australians as a focus.
 For such, she has been worked on various projects with Adelaide Festival Centre, Musica Viva, Brink Productions, Actnow Theatre & Nexus Arts.

 www.chinesemusic.com.au zhaoliang@chinesemusic.com.au